khiav223577/case_register/README.md

 You can refactor it by using a hash table to map the input, like what the article says.

 Or use `CaseRegister` to register cases.
-Then, you are able to invoke the case directly without using switch statements.
+Then, you are able to invoke the case directly without using switch-statements.
 ```rb
 class MyFormatter
   include CaseRegister